westernflyer/ek80/README.md

 ## Data structure

-Although it is now required, the processing pipeline works most efficiently if the data directory structure is organized in the following way:
+Although it is not required, the processing pipeline works most efficiently if the data directory structure is organized in the following way:

 ```aiignore